ux design best practices

 10. Understand the role of typography

-Design trends come and go, but best practices are forever.
 When you put the user at the forefront of your design, you’ll create a product that people want to use.
 That means a healthier bottom line, a more loyal user base, and a happier executive team.
-Further, best practices provide great guidance.
-If you find your user satisfaction declining, you can go back to these best practices and make sure you’re getting the basics right before you start delving into more advanced techniques.
+Further, best UX practices provide great guidance.
+If you find your user satisfaction declining, you can go back to these best practices and make sure you’re getting the basics right before you delve into more advanced techniques.

 Learn how customer journey maps result in better UX design and start creating one now.